Semantic Search with Elasticsearch, OpenAI, and LangChain

 Create a Search Application

 In this step, you’ll create a simple application to interact with Meditations.
-You’ll connect to the Elasticsearch cluster, initialize the Retrieval Questioning/Answering Chain, and create an /ask endpoint that lets the user interact with the app.
+You’ll connect to the Elasticsearch cluster, initialize the Retrieval Questioning/Answering Chain, and create an /ask

-Take a look at the code of src/app.py:
+Take a look at the code of src/app.py

 from fastapi import FastAPI